WHAT DOES PSA IN BASEBALL CARDS MEAN

 PSA pioneered the modern practice of slabbing cards, which involves enclosing the card in a plastic hard case with the assigned grade clearly visible through the case.
 This protects the cards and ensures the assigned grade stays with the card, even if it changes hands multiple times over the years.

-Read also: WHAT 1996 TOPPS BASEBALL CARDS ARE WORTH MONEY
+Read also: 1993 TOPPS SERIES 1 BASEBALL CARDS

 The PSA grading scale goes from 1 to 10, with 10 being flawless gem mint condition.
 Each consecutive number down represents a lower condition: